dpa99c/phonegap-launch-navigator/README.md

 - {string} app - specified as a constant in `launchnavigator.APP`. e.g. `launchnavigator.APP.GOOGLE_MAPS`.
 - {string} platform - specified as a constant in `launchnavigator.PLATFORM`. e.g. `launchnavigator.PLATFORM.IOS`.
 - {string} launchMode (optional) - Android only.
 Only applies to Google Maps on Android.
 Specified as a constant in `launchnavigator.LAUNCH_MODE`. e.g. `launchnavigator.LAUNCH_MODE.MAPS`.
-- returns {boolean} - true if app/platform combination supports specification of destination location.
+- returns {boolean} - true if app/platform combination supports specification of a custom nickname for destination location.

 ### supportsStart()